spences10/scottspence.com/posts/take-back-the-web.md

-Chrome's recent move to manifest v3 meaning ad blockers will cease to be as effective is the perfect example of how "free" services (like YouTube) eventually degrade so much that you pay for premium features.
+Chrome's recent move to manifest v3 meaning ad blockers will cease to be as effective is the perfect example of how "free" services (like YouTube) eventually degrade so much that you end up paying for premium features.

-Google search becoming worse over time so you use it more and see more and more sponsored links.
+Google search becoming less effective over time so you use it more and see more and more sponsored links.

 ## "But I have nothing to hide"